-In the end, you can get a Dhol from somewhere or connect your iPad or iPhones to the speakers and start dancing to Bhangra beats.
+In the end, you can get a Dhol from somewhere or connect your iPad or iPhone to the speakers and start dancing to Bhangra beats.
 Also, you need to remember that you can fail matriculation but you cannot fail at the “Balle Balle dance”.

-Conclusion: On the festival Lohri, the huge bonfire are set to lit up in the harvested fields or either in front of the house.
+On the festival Lohri, the huge bonfire is set to lit up in the harvested fields or either in front of the house.
 For this purpose, the logos of wood are piled up together.
 Once the bonfire starts burning then the people go around the fire at least three times.